 As a district, we want to communicate plans in the event of a fourth emergency closure day.
 During the 2022-2023 school year, the district has used three emergency closure days on December 16, January 23, and March 14.

 The NYS Board of Regents requires all school districts in the state to have 180 instructional days and a total of 990 hours at the secondary level and 900 hours at the elementary level.
 This year’s school calendar was built with four traditional snow days at the elementary level and two traditional snow days at the secondary level.
-If a third emergency day is necessary, our secondary students will participate in a remote learning day which qualifies toward the state instructional requirements.
+If a fourth emergency day is necessary, our secondary students will participate in a remote learning day that qualifies toward the state instructional requirements.

-Plans for a Third or Fourth Emergency Day
+Plans for a Fourth Emergency Closure Day

 - Elementary students (grades k-5) will have a traditional snow day.